Mr-Ojii/MotionTracking_MK-II_Plus/README.md

 ## Installation
-Dump the .AUF and .XML files into
+Dump the .AUF and MotionTracking_model folder into
-`AviUtl's root folder`
+`your favorite folder where AviUtl loads filter plug-ins`

 The menu name should be "MotionTracking MK-II Plus"

-Additional work is required if Methods 4, 5, or 6 are to be used.
+Additional work is required if Methods 4, 5, 6 or 7 are to be used.

 ### For Method 4 (GOTURN)
 1. Download each data from [this URL](https://github.com/opencv/opencv_extra/tree/c4219d5eb3105ed8e634278fad312a1a8d2c182d/testdata/tracking)